dayseanm04/network/GNS3/Get-Started/troubleshooting.md

 <img width="344" height="238" alt="side channel" src="https://github.com/user-attachments/assets/d4a91537-379e-4e31-9479-29895281f229" />

-Click on OK (We going to disable it)
+Click on OK (We are going to disable it)

 ## Resolve it